Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 Yeah, absolutely.

-Well, we have to come in and clean this one up.
+Well, we have to come here and clean this one up.

 What do you think the big issue that's not being touched on is?

-I think the big issue right now is that we are, you know, the outside world, the international world has their views on us, and this is certainly isn't gonna help, especially when the company in question is an Arab-owned company.
+I think the big issue right now is that we are, you know, the outside world, the international world, has their views on us, and this certainly isn't going to help, especially when the company in question is an Arab-owned company.

-And you know, our ports were already owned by foreign companies anyway.
+And, you know, our ports were already owned by foreign companies, anyways.

 So I'm not quite sure why we're focusing on something that's almost irrelevant.